sbabic/swupdate/doc/source/sw-description.rst

 SWUpdate cannot know the nature of this script.

-SWUpdate sends this information to the progress interface and it is duty of the listeners to interprete the information.
+SWUpdate sends this information to the progress interface and it is duty of the listeners to interpret the information.
 The attribute is a boolean:

 ::